Localized adversarial artifacts for compressed sensing MRI: Explaining localized artifacts

 where \(m_n=\cardinality{\mask_n}\), so that

 In other words, the amplification factor is at least as big as the subsampling factor, which is in accordance with Table~\ref{tab:quant}.
 If the size of the sampling mask \(\mask_n\) grows slowly with the dimension \(n\), then the amplification factor \(\alpha_n\) can be made arbitrarily large simply by increasing the resolution.
-In fact, since

-the same is true for amplification in the \(\ell^2\)-norm, although the growth is at a slower rate.
+In fact, since \( \norm{r_n}_2=\norm{e_n}_2 = \sqrt{m_n/n} \) and \( \norm{\delta_n}_2=1 ,\) the same is true for amplification in the \(\ell^2\)-norm, although the growth is at a slower rate.

 For demonstration purposes, we now cite a known recovery guarantee for \(\ell^1\)-minimization, which can then be translated to results on TV-minimization by a simple argument.
 The number of measurements required depends on the sparsity of the signal, which we shall assume does not vary with the dimension.
-This is true if \(x_n\) is a finite spike train, and thus suitable for \(\ell^1\)-minimization.
+This is true if \(x_n\) is a finite spike train and thus suitable for \(\ell^1\)-minimization.
 We employ TV-minimization if \(x_n\) is a piecewise constant function, in which case the sparsity of \(\nabla x_n\) is constant with respect to \(n\).
 Moreover, if \(x_n\) is \(s\)-sparse, then \(x_n+\delta_n\) is \((s+1)\)-sparse.
 Similarly, if \(\nabla x_n\) is \(s\)-sparse, then \(\nabla(x_n+\delta_n)\) is \((s+2)\)-sparse (where \(\nabla\) is understood as the periodic finite difference operator).
 Hence, exactness results hold for \(x_n+\delta_n\) as well as \(x_n\).